Dog-Friendly Sea Crossings on the Irish Sea

 Dog-Friendly Sea Crossings to Northern Ireland/Ireland

-Have you ever fancied an escape break to Northern Ireland or Ireland with your four-legged friend for a few days or a long weekend?
-Getting there couldn't be easier!
+An escape break to Northern Ireland or Ireland with your four-legged friend for a few days or a long weekend couldn't be easier!
 With a hop, skip and a wag of the tail across the Irish Sea, you can be there in 2-3 hours.
 It's great to see that transport companies really have started to move with the times allowing pets to travel with their owners and offering a variety of options in which to do so.

-From the UK mainland and Isle of Man, there's a great choice of departure points in which travel from and more than one ferry line to take you on to your port of destination.
+From the UK mainland and Isle of Man, there's a great choice of departure points from which to travel and the choice of more than one ferry line to take you on to your port of destination.
 Another plus point is, many of the carriers run several crossings per day.

 You can depart from:

-All of these here mentioned ferry companies allow your doggy to travel onboard and also cater really well for them.
-It's worth noting that some carriers allow dogs to travel free whilst others have a small charge.
+All of our listed ferry companies allow your doggy to travel onboard and cater really well for them.
+It's worth noting that some carriers allow dogs to travel free, whilst others have a small charge per crossing.

-There are other routes available from the main carriers we have listed, though we have only listed those routes that are dog-friendly.
+There are other routes available from the main carriers we have listed, though we've only listed those routes that are dog-friendly.

-Below are some of the main points taken from each of the carrier’s conditions for these specific routes, which are relevant to anyone considering the journey.
+Below we have listed some of the main points taken from each of the carrier’s conditions for these specific routes, which are relevant to anyone considering the journey.
 For full doggy information, we include the links to each of the shipping lines web pages.

 All dogs on the P&O route can travel free of charge but must be contained in your car at all times during the journey.
 Dogs are only permitted with those taking a car.
 Foot and coach passengers are not permitted to bring dogs on board with them.
 Only registered assistance dogs are allowed in the public deck spaces.